jacquessham/sfotraffic/Part2_2/readme.md

 ## Terminology
 <ul>
 	<li>Extreme shock: The unexpected event that leads the passenger traffic drop rapidly</li>
-	<li>Normal months: The time period when the passenger traffic is not affected by the shock.
+	<li>Normal time/Normal months: The time or period when the passenger traffic is not affected by the shock.
 In other word, the passenger traffic growth rate is not growing in extreme rate</li>
 	<li>Recovery Prediction: The prediction between the extreme shock and prediction back to normality</li>
 	<li>Prediction after Recovery: Prediction after normality</li>
 </ul>